mypyc/mypyc-benchmarks/README.md

 * Python 3.7 or later on Linux, macOS, or Windows
 * `mypyc` in `PATH`
 * A working Python C development environment
+* A python environment with mypy test-requirements.txt installed

 Display the names of available benchmarks using `runbench.py --list`: